fartyg/bulkbin/README.md

     paying a small fee for unlimited access from one of the above BIN database website.

     This script can easily be adapted to fit the API of other BIN websites.
+    If you have opinions on which BIN database is best/most up to date, let me know.

 To exit the program, press 'ctrl+c'
 </pre>